alban-read/Scheme-Windows-Tiled-Shell/chez-scheme-changes/setup_escapekey.md

 A good way to install C++ libraries is to use vcpkg

-There are many usful libraries under vcpkg that you might like to integrate into Scheme later.
+- There are many useful libraries under vcpkg that you might like to integrate into Scheme later.

 - git clone https://github.com/microsoft/vcpkg
    - .\vcpkg\bootstrap-vcpkg.bat